 It’s certainly not hard to convince friends and family to make a trip to New Orleans.
 While hosting and showing off our city, sometimes you get the itch to load up the car and do a little exploring yourself.
+And that’s especially true during the summertime when the weather is reaching triple digits and your kids are reaching equally high levels of cabin fever!
 The best part is that with so many fantastic destinations nearby, you really don’t even need to use vacation days if you don’t want to.
 So, pack your bags as we take a look at five-weekend trips from Nola you can’t miss!

 We understand, the entire Coast seems a little large and broad for a weekend destination, but you can see so much of it in just a matter of days.
 The entire coast is within a two hours’ drive from New Orleans.
 With 12 Casinos in Biloxi, Gulfport, D’Iberville & Bay St. Louis, there are plenty of options if you like a night at the casino.
 The “Golf Coast” also boasts 20 award-winning golf courses designed by the likes of Arnold Palmer and Jack Nicklaus.

-We recommend staying in the charming Main Street town of Ocean Springs, taking a chartered fishing tour, and taking a day excursion to Ship Island.
-There is plenty for the whole family to do on the MS Gulf Coast!
+We recommend staying in award-winning Bay St. Louis or the charming Main Street town of Ocean Spring and taking a chartered fishing tour and taking a day excursion to Ship Island.
+There are plenty of things to do for the whole family on the MS Gulf Coast!

 You can’t beat the laid-back lifestyle of the Alabama Gulf Coast.
 Just a little over three hours from Nola, Gulf Shores is your place to relax while also offering a ton of fun activities for everyone!
 Whether you’re looking for a huge resort or just a bed and breakfast on the beach, there are a plethora of lodging options.
 Take a restful day on the beach or kick it up a notch with jet skis, parasailing and kayaking.
 If you’re an angler, Gulf Shores is home to one of the largest charter fleets in the country.

 Take the kids to The Track, home of golf carts, bumper boats, putt-putt and a giant arcade.
 Of course, there’s no shortage of amazingly fresh seafood, and we recommend the Original Oyster House and Mikee’s.
+Or, head over to Orange Beach where you’ll find even more amazing dining options like The Gulf, Fisher’s, Cobalt or Brick & Spoon.
 Finally, cap off your night at The Hangout, the actual beach bar where the famous festival gets its name.

 If the Southern way of life is your cup of tea, then Natchez (less than three hours away) will charm your socks off!
 The soul of Natchez begins and ends with the Mighty Mississippi, and you have to get up close to appreciate its size and glory.
 Take a stroll around the many walking paths, stop off and enjoy a shady picnic, or even take an old-time carriage ride.